ankitmehrotrachemistry/youtube-trending-videos-scraper/README.md

 GET

 ## Workflow
-* Use the first api to intially scrape and save the trending vudeos in the database
+* Use the first api to intially scrape and save the trending vudeos in the database.
-* open video-list.html page to view the list of popular videos
+* open video-list.html page to view the list of popular videos.
 * Click on Reload button to retrieve the videos again and saved it to the database.
-* Click on any video card to view the video details page
+* Click on any video card to view the video details page.
 ## Built With

 * HTML5/CSS3